18th October 2019

 – Set custom alerts

-To know more about our BMS + Analytics platform, just say email@example.com.
+To know more about our BMS + Analytics platform, reach out to us at firstname.lastname@example.org.